chen115y/DESAL/TechOnWatching.md

 * [saket-maheshwary/AutoLearn](https://github.com/saket-maheshwary/AutoLearn) AutoLearn, a domain independent regression-based feature learning algorithm.
 * [PyCaret](https://pycaret.org/) PyCaret is an open source, low-code machine learning library in Python that allows you to go from preparing your data to deploying your model within seconds in your choice of notebook environment.
 * [Mindsdb](https://www.mindsdb.com/) MindsDB is a free, open-source autoML framework to streamline the use of neural networks.
 Designed to make it super easy for developers to deploy machine learning in their projects.
+* [pytorch/elastic](https://github.com/pytorch/elastic) TorchElastic allows you to launch distributed PyTorch jobs in a fault-tolerant and elastic manner.
+* [pytorch/serve](https://github.com/pytorch/serve) TorchServe is a flexible and easy to use tool for serving PyTorch models.